Fire Service Collaboration

 CPFR, GFR and OVFR have shared borders for decades and have a long history of responding to emergencies in another district’s territory.

 CPFR is the largest district in terms of population, staffing and number of fire stations.
-CPFR currently provides emergency services to OVFR by contract and shares a Fire Chief with GFR.
+CPFR currently provides emergency services to OVFR and GFR by contract.

 After consulting with other fire agencies in the Pacific Northwest and conducting a joint board workshop with legal counsel to discuss options, the Commissioners from all three districts determined that unifying our resources and operations is the best step towards creating a new, more effective organization.